platform-mesh/platform-mesh.github.io/scenarios/provider-to-consumer.md

 ![P2P Kube Bind Diagram](/diagrams/copy-original.svg)

-To make diagrams simplier, we are using the following notation, where dashed lines represents copy of the resources, and solid lines represents source of truth or object source.
+To make diagrams simpler, we are using the following notation, where dashed lines represent copies of the resources, and solid lines represent the source of truth or object source.

 ---

 ## Kube (provider) to Kube (consumer)

-First scenario describes a direct interaction between a service provider and a service consumers, when both sides are using vanilla Kubernetes clusters.
+The first scenario describes a direct interaction between a service provider and service consumers, when both sides are using vanilla Kubernetes clusters.
 This scenario is not strictly requiring Platform Mesh, but it can be used to bootstrap more complex scenarios.

 ### Solution